Finvesta (FINVESTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Finvesta Historical Price

-According to the latest data gathered on Finvesta live price page, the current price of Finvesta is 25.15USD.
-The circulating supply of Finvesta(FINVESTA) is 1.05M FINVESTA , giving it a market capitalization of $26.37M.
+According to the latest data gathered on Finvesta live price page, the current price of Finvesta is 20.13USD.
+The circulating supply of Finvesta(FINVESTA) is 1.05M FINVESTA , giving it a market capitalization of $21.09M.

 How Does Finvesta (FINVESTA) Price Prediction Module Work?